|

 although unmistakably a stereo receiver it will never be

 confused with any other make.
-To us, the Setton RS-440 appears
+To us, the Setton RS-440

 |